pulsar-edit/documentation/docs/infrastructure/scoped-settings.md

 }
 ```

-In the dev tools, the first line's markup looks like this.
+In the dev tools, the first line’s markup looks like this.

 <!-- TODO: This screenshot is out of date; we need one that shows the `syntax--`-style class names. -->
 ![Markup](/img/atom/markup.png)

 You can see that each segment of a scope name is prepended with `syntax--` to minimize the chances of naming collisions, but the effect is the same.

-All the class names on the spans are scope names.
-Any scope name can be used to
-target a setting's value.
+All the class names on the `span`s are scope names.
+Any scope name can be used to target a setting's value.

 ## Scope selectors

-Scope selectors allow you to target specific tokens just like a CSS selector
-targets specific nodes in the DOM.
+Scope selectors allow you to target specific tokens just like a CSS selector targets specific nodes in the DOM.
 Some examples:

 ```coffee
 '.source.js' # selects all javascript tokens